-- A header line % SZS start BatchConfiguration - A specification of whether or not the problems in the batch must be attempted in order is given, in a line of the form execution.order ordered/unordered execution.order unordered output.required space_separated_list where the available list values are the SZS values Assurance, Proof, Model, and Answer.
-For CASC-28 it was output.required Proof.
+- A header line % SZS start BatchConfiguration - A specification of whether or not the problems in the batch must be attempted in order is given, in a line of the form

+'''

+execution.order ordered/unordered

+'''

 If the batch is ordered the ATP systems may not start any attempt on a problem, including reading the problem file, before ending the attempt on the preceding problem.
-For CASC-28 it was
+For CASC-J11 it was output.required $space\separated\list$ where the available list values are the SZS values Assurance, Proof, Model, and Answer.
+For CASC-J11 it was output.required Proof.